SamuelSwartzberg/flashcardifying_text_temp/systematizing-programming.md

 An iterator is an object (or similar) whose purpose is to iterate over some data.
 In general, an iterator has a next() method that returns the next element.
 An iterable is generally something that can create an iterator of itself.
 In ruby, iterables are called enumerables.
+In most languages that have iterables, most collections are iterable, as are strings.
+Java Strings are not, JS objects aren't either.

 <h4>Generators</h4>